 The structure carried vehicular traffic until 1976, when it was bypassed by the current Vermont Route 207 (VT 207) bridge.
 Slated for demolition, the bridge reopened in 2000 for exclusively pedestrian use following a rehabilitation project (Andres and Johnson 2013).
 The tapered wood posts and the paint job appear to be relatively recent alterations; however, these modifications do not detract from the bridge's character, and it remains an excellent example of a rare lenticular truss bridge.
-Therefore, in WSP's opinion the Douglas & Jarvis Patent Parabolic Truss Iron Bridge should remain listed in the NRHP and retain its status as a National Engineering Landmark.
+Recent modifications to the Douglas & Jarvis Patent Parabolic Truss Iron Bridge have not substantially altered its character defining features and it retains good historic integrity.